BetterThanTomorrow/joyride/doc/api.md

 The modules you use need to be in CommonJS format.

+Unlike with [JavaScript file requires](#javascript-files), requiring and npm module in a require form using the `:reload` option, will have no effect.

 ### JavaScript files

 You can require JavaScript files (CommonJS) from your scripts by using absolute or relative paths to the JS files.
 Like in JS, relative paths need to start with a `.` to separate them from node module requires.
 If you provide the `:reload` option to the require form, the code in these files are reloaded when you re-require them from Clojure code.
 See [Examples Requiring JavaScript Files](../examples/README.md#requiring-javascript-files) for an example.